 Lawrence S. Brown, Jr.

-As Chief Executive Officer of START Treatment & Recovery Centers (formerly Addiction, Research and Treatment Corporation), located in Brooklyn, NY, Dr. Brown is responsible for the entire corporation, including all aspects of health care services, oversight of health care professionals, and the conduct of behavioral and biomedical research.
-His scientific contributions have focused upon the sequelae of addiction and improving treatment of substance use disorders, resulting in hundreds of peer-reviewed articles, chapters, and published abstracts, reflecting research sponsored by government and private industry.
+As Chief Executive Officer of START Treatment & Recovery Centers (START), located in Brooklyn, NY, Dr. Brown is responsible for leading the management of the agency congruent with the strategic direction of START’s Board of Trustees.
+Overseeing all aspects of the corporation, including direct care and support systems of the agency, Dr. Brown’s scientific contributions have focused upon the sequelae of addiction and improving treatment of substance use disorders, resulting in hundreds of peer-reviewed articles, chapters, and published abstracts, reflecting research sponsored by government and private industry.

-His experience in non-profit governance includes past service as president and Board chair of the American Society of Addiction Medicine (ASAM); Board chair of the U.S. Anti-Doping Agency; Board member of the College on Problems of Drug Dependence (CPDD); and Board member of the National Black Leadership Commission on AIDS.
+His experience in non-profit governance includes past service as President and Board chair of the American Society of Addiction Medicine (ASAM); Board chair of the United States Anti-Doping Agency; Board member of the College on Problems of Drug Dependence (CPDD); and Board member of the National Black Leadership Commission on AIDS.

 Dr. Brown received a combined MD/MPH degree from New York University School of Medicine and Columbia University School of Public Health.
 After completing an internal medicine residency at Harlem Hospital and a fellowship in neuroendocrinology at Columbia University College of Physicians and Surgeons, he subsequently received academic appointments as associate physician at Rockefeller University Hospital and clinical associate professor of public health at Weill Cornell Medical College.